telerik/ajax-docs/controls/input/raddateinput/formatting-dates.md

 |t|The first character in the AM/PM designator.
 (Only if used in the context of a longer pattern.
 A single "t" on its own represents the short time pattern.)|
 |tt|The AM/PM designator.|

+>caution Since Q2 2015 SP1 release we have introduced a new property in **RadDateInput**, which is called **EnableSmartParsing**.
+When it is set to "false" (default value is "true") the automatic parsing/correction of the date/time entered is disabled.
+>

 # See Also

  * [Date Format Dialog]({%slug input/design-time/date-format-dialog%})